tcdi/plrust/doc/src/config-pg.md

 ## Lints

-The PL/Rust configuration options related to lints to should not be changed.
+There are two The PL/Rust configuration options related to lints. **These options should not be changed.**
 Altering these configuration options has two main negative side effects.
+Disabling any of the pre-configured lints **removes any and all expectation** of PL/Rust being trusted.
+Changing this option can also prevent upgrading PL/Rust.

 See the [Lints Configuration](config-lints.md) section for more details about the purpose of the Lints.

-Disabling any of the pre-configured lints removes any and all promise or expectation of PL/Rust being **trusted**.
-Changing this option can also prevent upgrading PL/Rust.

 #### `plrust.compile_lints` (string)